 - 5. Revocation of Privilege.
 Including, but not limited to, registered events, using University dining facilities, having an automobile on campus, and/or access to other University facilities.
 In serious matters, a student may have additional privileges revoked during and/or while University charges are being processed through the University conduct system. - 6.
-Substance Abuse Education.
-Alcohol or other drug prevention program designed to assist students with making safe and healthier choices regarding their substance use. - C. Multiple Sanctions.
+Training or Education.
+Programs designed to help students better understand the nature and impact of the violation at issue. - C. Multiple Sanctions.
 More than one of the sanctions listed above may be imposed for any single violation. - D. Open Charges.
 Charges are considered open until all sanctions, including suspensions, are completed.
 When a student has completed all of the sanctions assigned to them, and/or when their period of probation has ended, the student shall be considered to be in good standing. - E. Record Retention.
 Except as described in Article VII (F), below, disciplinary sanctions shall not be noted on the student's permanent academic transcript, but shall become part of the student's conduct record. - 1.
 A student's conduct record shall consist of a sanction record and a conduct file.
 In cases that do not involve a sanction of suspension or permanent separation, the sanction record and conduct case file shall be maintained for a minimum period of seven (7) years after the student's graduation.
 In cases that do involve a sanction of suspension or permanent separation, the sanction record shall be maintained permanently and the conduct case file shall be maintained for a minimum period of seven (7) years after the student's graduation.
 Following the seven-year retention period, the student's conduct case file and, for sanctions other than suspension or permanent separation, the sanction record will be purged from the University's records in accordance with the University's record retention policy.
 The University may retain student conduct files and documentation of sanctions beyond the seven-year retention period when the University determines that such retention is necessary to meet the University's legal or operational needs. - 2.
 A student's conduct file is subject to disclosure to any University department with an educational need to know or outside entity consistent with FERPA or other applicable law.